rumanay/rumana-yeasmin_hw5TH_csi3150_fs2023/README.md

 </body>
 ```
+* **Class: `start_btn`**
+    - Description: A button element that users can click to start or begin answering questions.

+* **Class: `info_box`**
+    - Description: A wrapper containing the rules for answering questions, including a title, a list of rules, and buttons (quit and start).

+* **Class: `quiz_box`**
+    - Description: The main answering area, including title, timer, question text, answer options, dynamic statistics questions, and next question button.

+* **Class: `result_box`**
+    - Description: Result display area, including a crown icon, completion text, user score text, and restart/exit button.
 1. **`start_btn` Class:**
     - This class represents a button that initiates the quiz or starts the process of answering questions.